 Well, using detergent bars can have some nasty side effects.
 One of the most common ones that I see every day is imbalanced skin.

-Which is why so many women have dry, oily, or combination skin.
+Which is why so many people have dry, oily, or combination skin.
 It's just from using bad cleansers with detergents.

 Another big reason to stop using surfactant bars, is that they exacerbate all skin conditions like Acne, Eczema, Psoriasis, and Rosacea.